HC-Hwang/wise_light_curves/README.md

 ## Example 1: download WISE light curves

-`download_single_data`: before using this function, create a folder where you want to store the WISE light curve data.
+Before using `download_single_data`, create a folder where you want to store the WISE light curve data.
 In this example, we create a folder `ipac`.
 Then we call `download_single_data` to download the WISE light curves (including AllWISE and NeoWISE) using the ra dec coordinate.
 Notice that if `download_single_data` finds a file with the same requested file name in the folder (`ipac` in this case), then `download_single_data` does not execute the download.

 ```python
 ra = 113.7677455178